 Doctoral education involves a close pairing between the student and a faculty advisor.
 Applicants must identify and contact one or two faculty members who would serve as their major advisors if accepted to the program.
 Faculty profiles can be found on this page.

-The GRE general test is required of all Ph.D. applicants (ets.org/gre).
+The GRE general test is now optional for all Ph.D. applicants.

 Score reports should be directed to Yale University Graduate School of Arts and Sciences (Code 3987).
 No department or program codes are necessary.